Georges Bacouni

-Georges Bacouni (also Bakhouni or Bakouny; born 16 May 1962), is a Lebanese Catholic prelate who has served as Archbishop of Beirut and Byblos in the Melkite Greek Catholic Church since 2018.
+Georges Bacouni (also Bakhouni or Bakouny; born 16 May 1962) is a Lebanese Melkite Catholic hierarch, who has served as Archbishop of Beirut and Byblos since 2018.

 Ministry

 Bacouni attended the Saint Paul Institute in Harissa, from where he obtained a license in philosophy and theology, and the Lebanese University, where he earned a degree in Business Administration and Accountancy.

 Bacouni was consecrated by Archbishop Habib Bacha, SMSP, of Beirut and Byblos on 30 July 1995 as diocesan priest.
 He subsequently held several positions at Bikfaya, Ballouneh, and Safra parish.

 In 1998, he was admitted to the clerical patriarchate management in Rabieh and served as general supervisor to the Beirut bishopric.
 He became a member of the mission committee and coordinator for the youth diocese committee.

 On 22 June 2005 he was elected to be the successor to Jean Assaad Haddad as Archbishop at the Melkite Greek Catholic Archeparchy of Tyre and after connfirmation ordanined on 27 November of that year by the Patriarch of Antioch Gregory III Laham, BS.
 His co-consecrators were his predecessor Haddad and Archbishop Joseph Kallas of Beirut and Byblos SMSP.

 On 21 June 2014 he was named by Patriarch Gregory III Laham to be the Melkite Synod Archbishop of the Melkite Greek Catholic Archeparchy of Akka and installed in that office on August 5.

 On 8 November 2018, he was elected as the Archbishop of Beirut and Byblos (Jbeil) and confirmed on the 24th of that month.
 However, it is not clear whether he has been installed yet.

 Pope Francis named him a member of the Congregation for the Oriental Churches on 6 August 2019.